thijsvanloef/palworld-server-docker/README.md

 **DAYS_TO_KEEP:**

 Description: This environment variable represents the number of days to retain backup files.
 It is used in the cleanup process to remove backup files older than the specified duration.

 Example Usage: If set to 7, backup files older than 7 days will be deleted during the cleanup.

 **BACKUP_CRON_EXPRESSION:**

 Description: This environment variable defines the cron expression for scheduling automatic backups.
 It determines when the backup script should run at specific intervals.

 Example Usage: If set to 0 2 * * *, the backup script will run every day at 2:00 AM.

 **BACKUP_ENABLED:**

 Description: This environment variable indicates whether automatic backups are enabled or not.
-If set to a non-empty value, automatic backups will be enabled; otherwise, they will be disabled.
+If set to a non-empty value, automatic backups will be disabled.
-Example Usage: If set to any non-empty string (e.g., true or 1), the backup script will be configured and executed as per the specified cron schedule.

 Example: